Mobilpadde/Survive-the-Night/README.md

 ## I have some weird colored sweatband on my forehead? ##
 This both indicates your life, and your color...

-And btw, it's not a sweatband, it's your forehead!
+Ohh and btw, it's not a sweatband, it's your actual forehead!